 Assuredly, some problems are bigger than others but problems like these will overshadow the positive qualities of your home.

 Selling Mistake #2: Wrong Price

-What used to be the most important aspect to selling your home is now second, and that’s the price.
+What used to be the most important aspect of selling your home is now second, and that’s the price.
 If the price is too high buyers won’t even consider your property.

 A savvy Louisville Realtor will help you find comparable properties that have sold, as well as, what’s currently on the market.
-Also, how do your neighborhood compare to other parts of the city with similarly priced homes.
+Also, how does your neighborhood compare to other parts of the city with similarly priced homes?